godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-6.md

 Previously, adjusting the view of a `Camera3D` in a scene could be a chore to handle.
 It required activating the camera you wanted to preview, and then reverting it back if it wasn't the main camera.
 You could pin a preview of a camera in a dedicated viewport, but that meant reducing the real-estate of your main viewport.

-Now, with [Haoyu Qiu](https://github.com/timothyqiu)'s feature ([GH-90778](https://github.com/godotengine/godot/pull/90778)), every selected 3D camera show a preview inside the inspector.
+Now, with [Haoyu Qiu](https://github.com/timothyqiu)'s feature ([GH-90778](https://github.com/godotengine/godot/pull/90778)), every selected 3D camera shows a preview inside the inspector.
 No switching cameras needed to preview anymore.

 <video autoplay loop muted playsinline>
   <source src="/storage/blog/dev-snapshot-godot-4-4-dev-6/camera3d-inspector.mp4?1" type="video/mp4">